FluvialSeds/rampedpyrox/docs/index.rst

 |date|]

-Additionally, please cite the following peer-reviewed manuscript describing the deveoping of the package:
+Additionally, please cite the following peer-reviewed manuscript describing the deveopment of the package:

 J.D.
 Hemingway et al. **(in prep)** Ramped-temperature decomposition kinetics of organic matter using an inverse reactive continuum model.